 Those seeking a financial advisor will encounter two types of fee structures: fee-only and fee-based.
 The difference between the two might not be immediately apparent.
 Still, as you research advisors to help you plan your financial future, you should understand exactly how you’ll be paying them and what their compensation model means for you.
-If you want help finding an advisor, consider using SmartAsset’s free financial advisor matching service.
+Regardless of which compensation structure an advisor uses, they are typically all registered investments advisors (RIAs), either at the federal level with the SEC or at the state level.
+If you want help finding an advisor, consider using SmartAsset’s free financial advisor matching tool.

 What Is a Fee-Only Financial Advisor?

-Fee-only financial advisors only earn money through the fees their clients pay.
+Fee-only financial advisors earn money exclusively through the fees that their clients pay.
 The fees you’ll pay for investment management services are often calculated as a percentage of assets under management (AUM).
-For instance, you might pay 1% of the value of all of your assets that are under your advisor’s management.
+For instance, you might pay 1% of the value of all your assets that are under your advisor’s management.
 Other times, asset-based fees are calculated according to a graduated table of rates.
-You might pay 1% for all assets up to $2 million in AUM, 0.75% for the next $3 million and 0.65% on all assets above that amount.
+You might, hypothetically, pay 1% on all assets up to $2 million in AUM, 0.75% on the next $3 million and 0.65% on all assets above that amount.

 A fee-only advisor doesn’t receive payment from any other source.
-All of their income comes from the services they provide to their clients and the amount of assets under their management.
+As we already define, all of their income comes from the services they provide to clients and the amount of assets under their management.
 If the advisor makes money in any other way, especially if it is from a source other than client fees, the advisor is not fee-only.

 What Is a Fee-Based Financial Advisor?